haddocking/haddocking.github.io/education/biomolecular-simulations-2018/Metadynamics_tutorial/index.md

 remove resn HOH
 </a>

-Let's then superimpose all models on the reference structure 1jg6 and calculate the ligand RMSD:
+Let's then superimpose all models on the reference structure holo_GLUCO and calculate the ligand RMSD:

 <a class="prompt prompt-pymol">
-align cluster1_1, 1jg6<br>
+align bemeta_cluster1_1, holo_GLUCO<br>
-rms_cur resn UDP and cluster1_1, resn UDP and 1jg6
+rms_cur resn UDP and holo_GLUCO, resn UDP and bemeta_cluster1_1
 </a>

 <a class="prompt prompt-info">